phetsims/paper-land/docs/setup/install.md

 5. Start the tool: `npm start`
 6. Open [localhost:3000](http://localhost:3000/) in your browser and follow the links on the landing page.

+You should be good to go!
+Move on to [setting up your devices](device-setup.md) or straight to the [overview and tutorial](..\use\tutorial.md).

 ### Recommended Start Up

 Currently, Paper Playground must be run from the command line.
 If you're following the development of Paper Playground, it is recommended to regularly execute the following commands:

 1. `git pull`
-2. `npm update`
+2. `npm install`
 3. `npm start`

 ### Remote Database

-- If you are using a remote program database, create a `.env` file in the root of paper-land and provide the database address under `DATABASE_URL`.
+If you are using a remote program database:

+1. create a `.env` file in the root of paper-land and
+2. Write a key:value pair on a new line to provide Paper Playground with a remote database address under `DATABASE_URL`.
   - Example: `DATABASE_URL=postgres://someDatabaseAddressFromSomeHostingService`

+!!! note

-- Are you working with us?
+      Are you working with us?
 Send an email to `brett dot fiedler at colorado dot edu` to request access to our database of programs!

 ### Local Database

+If you do not have access to a remote database, you'll need to host a local database on your computer.

-- You need to install [PostgreSQL](https://www.postgresql.org/download/) and set up a local database.
+- You will need to install [PostgreSQL](https://www.postgresql.org/download/).

 !!! warning
       The following instructions have not been verified in the latest version of Paper Playground, but may prove informative for troubleshooting.
 Also see [Paper Programs tutorial documentation](https://github.com/janpaul123/paperprograms/blob/master/docs/tutorial.md#optional-setting-up-the-server-locally)